Why I need a slow cooker

 Use it both indoors and outdoors

 Apart from its price being the same as a regular slow cooker (if not a little cheaper), has the advantage further money saved on the energy.
 It’s also portable, wich makes it perfect for outdoor use.
-In fact, camping, clamping, picnics but even serious outdoor adventurers like professional mountain climbers could use Wonderbag.
+In fact, camping (don’t forget your puffy camping blankets!), clamping, picnics but even serious outdoor adventurers like professional mountain climbers could use Wonderbag.
 It’s of course very lightweight and can be squashed down, therefore it takes up less space.

 What I liked about it

 - Setting up the bag and cooking with it was very easy